hh-italian-group/HHbtag/README.md

 1. sample_year: Year of the sample (2016, 2017 or 2018)
 1. channelId: 0 - eTau, 1 - muTau, 2 tauTau
 1. htt_pt: pT of visible 4-momentum of the HTT candidate.
-1. htt_eta: pT of HTT visible 4-momentum of the HTT candidate.
+1. htt_eta: eta of HTT visible 4-momentum of the HTT candidate.
 1. htt_met_dphi: Phi between the visible 4-momentum of the HTT candidate and the MET.
 1. rel_met_pt_htt_pt: Relative MET:  MET / pT of the visible 4-momentum of the HTT candidate.
 1. htt_scalar_pt: Sum of the pT of the 2 selected taus.

 # Output

-The output of the HH-Btag interfase will be a vector with the score for each of the jets, for each event.
+The output of the HH-Btag interfase will be a vector with the score for each of the jets.
 The two jets with the highest score will be more likely to be originated from the H->bb candidate.